Geoogolla/enterprise-docs/docs/licensing.md

 Place the downloaded license key file in the Bold Reports installed location.
 Follow the below steps.

-1. Offline license file should have the name `boldreports_components_licensekey.lic`.
+1. Offline license file should have the name `boldreports_components_licensekey.lic.`

 2. Go to the deployed location and place the license key file in below location.